TomBrennan91/TransportAPI/README.txt

 - input JSON only goes one layer deep.
 Obviously this is unrealistic in a real world scenario but in the real world I would be allowed to use Jackson, and I don't think writing a JSON parser was supposed to be part of the assignment!

-- Error Handling: the system should throw an exception if one of the tickets cannot be processed, as this would break the chain of tickets.

 - Inputs are case sensitive